Probabilistic Prediction Markets with Intermittent Contributions: Methodology

 with $\eta$ learning rate.
-Also in this case, a projection step is applied to $\mathbf{w}_{t+1}^{(\tau)}$ to satisfy the constraints in \eqref{eq:forecast_combination_prel}.
+As in the standard case, a projection step $\Pi_{\mathcal{H}}(\cdot)$ is applied to satisfy the constraints in \eqref{eq:forecast_combination_prel}.
 From \eqref{eq:robust_aggregation}-\eqref{eq:update_linear_correction}, it is evident that the updates depend on the forecast availability vector $\boldsymbol{\alpha}_t$.
 Specifically, when computing the gradient of the loss function, we observe that the weights corresponding to missing forecasts are not updated, whilst the linear correction matrix is updated only when at least one forecast is missing.
+Finally, as in the previous case, this method can be naturally extended to the mini-batch setting for multi-step forecasting.